-But I do have a number of questions, observations, and, yes, criticisms.
+But I do have some questions, observations, and criticisms.
 Some will, no doubt, be addressed with further gameplay.
 We’ll see!

-At first, I thought the carnival booths were a clever way to offer a tutorial while not really feeling like a tutorial.
+I thought the carnival booths were a clever way to offer a tutorial that didn’t seem like a tutorial.
 But, when shit got real and I actually had to fight, I felt woefully overwhelmed and ill-prepared, fumbling and frustrated.
-Instructions flashed briefly onscreen and I didn’t have time to read them because, you know, I was busy trying not to die.
+Instructions flashed briefly on the screen and I didn’t have time to read them because I was busy trying not to die.

-Unlike previous BioShock games, there’s no map, no way to carry health kits or salts (the equivalent of EVE hypos) in one’s inventory, and no weapon wheel, so I can only carry two weapons at a time.
+Unlike previous BioShock games, there’s no map, no way to carry health kits or salts (the equivalent of EVE hypos), and no weapon wheel.
+I can only carry two weapons at a time.
 A vigor called “possession” replaces hacking, while doubling as a way to turn enemies against each other, but it’s unpredictable.
 Some turrets I possess remain friendly to me forever, others switch back to unfriendly within seconds.
 So, no, not really like the hacking mechanic in previous games.

 I’m not sure how I feel about the voiced protagonist, which is new for the BioShock franchise.
 There’s something about being inside someone’s head, especially when they have an interesting personality and their observations are integral to the plot.
 For example, I loved Daud in Knife of Dunwall and Billie Lurk in Death of the Outsider.
 I also liked Garrett in Thief.
 But, so far, I don’t feel like Booker’s “holy shits” and game prompts (“I should use that skyline to reach monument island”) are terribly interesting, insightful or necessary.

 I’m super frustrated with the stealth mechanic, or lack thereof.
 My attempts to sneak were dismal failures.
 Crouching seems to be designed for ducking behind cover when bullets are flying, not for sneaking up on enemies.
 There no indicator to tell you if you are hidden or not, other than the game constantly flashing a reminder to “press O to stand up,” as if to reiterate, “This is not a stealth game, you idiot.”

-Not loving the save system.
-The game automatically saves, seemingly at random, and overwrites a single slot every time.
-It may be possible to reload “chapters” and play a level again, but if I have to quit in the middle of a level and the game hasn’t saved in awhile, I’m required to replay 10 or 15 minutes next time.
+The game automatically saves but not very frequently.
+It may be possible to reload “chapters” and play a level again, but if I have to quit in the middle of a level and the game hasn’t saved in awhile, I’m required to replay a chunk of the game over again next time.
 I’d appreciate being treated like a Big Girl and allowed to choose my own saves, please.

 SPOILERS SPOILERS SPOILERS PAST THIS POINT